 We value highly our existing relationships with many General Practitioners, Medical Specialists and Allied Health Professionals in the Hunter Region and Central Coast, and enjoy the stimulation associated with working with the unique problems and concerns of each individual client.
 Our experience ensures that we bring a strong level of understanding and professionalism to an ongoing relationship with you.

-As previously outlined, our Counsellors are able to provide services which can compliment treatments provided by other health professionals, such as yourself.
-Our Counsellors work with the way people think, feel and behave, and focus on how their habits and behaviours can impact upon their mental and physical well-being.
-AusPsych Counsellors have an understanding of human behaviour and motivation.
+As previously outlined, our Psychologists are able to provide services which can compliment treatments provided by other health professionals, such as yourself.
+Our Psychologists work with the way people think, feel and behave, and focus on how their habits and behaviours can impact upon their mental and physical well-being.
+AusPsych Psychologists have an understanding of human behaviour and motivation.
 We can provide support and strategies to help patients to adjust to and cope with difficult situations.
 This can often have a direct impact upon the patient’s participation in treatment.

 As outlined in Our Services, we offer a wide range of professional, psychological services in the areas of counselling and assessment, trauma, relationship/marital, child and adolescent, injury adjustment, pain management, anxiety and mood disorders, personal, rehabilitation, medico-legal, and employee assistance services.
 We have established an outstanding record for the high standard programs we deliver to meet the needs of the individual client, their respective families and the general community.